SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 - Users who frequently move in and out of connectivity.
 - Users who frequently work offline or without connectivity.
-- Users who have high-latency connections (greater than 500 ms) to the Exchange Server.
+- Users who have high-latency connections (greater than 500 ms) to Exchange Server.

 Online mode is useful in the following situations: